MicrosoftDocs/cross-device/project-rome-docs/Android/api-reference/RemoteLauncher.md

+---
+title: RemoteLauncher class
+description: This class handles the launching of an app on a remote device through the use of a URI.
+keywords: microsoft, windows, project rome, android api reference
+---

 # RemoteLauncher class
 This class handles the launching of an app on a remote device through the use of a URI.